RC gliders (aka sailplanes).

-The majority of beginner rc gliders are 2 or 3 channel, with control to either rudder and elevator or rudder, aileron and elevator.
-This latter setup is my preferred choice as it obviously makes the glider far more maneuverable with better flight characteristics.
+Simpler rc gliders are excellent for introducing newcomers to the hobby.
+The majority of conventional beginner rc gliders are 2 or 3 channel, with control to either rudder and elevator, aileron and elevator or rudder, aileron and elevator.
+By conventional I mean gliders with a wing, fin and tailplane.

 The more advanced rc gliders and larger sailplanes can have more channels still, with additional controls for flaps or spoilers, air brakes and even tow line release hooks in the nose and retractable nose wheel.

-But simpler rc gliders like the classic Goldberg Gentle Lady for example, shown below, are not at all complicated to operate and their design makes them inherently very stable, making such gliders perfect for the novice.
+Simpler two channel conventional rc gliders like the timeless Goldberg Gentle Lady for example, shown below, are not at all complicated to fly and their design makes them inherently very stable, making such gliders perfect for the novice.

-A huge advantage that rc gliders have over powered radio control aircraft is that of flight time; if the conditions are favourable with good lift during a rc slope soaring or thermal flying session then you can keep your glider aloft all day.
-No need to land for refueling or replacing a motor battery pack.
+A big advantage that rc gliders and sailplanes have over powered radio control aircraft is that of flight duration; if the conditions are favourable with good lift during a rc slope soaring or thermal flying session then you can keep your glider aloft for a very long time.
+No need to land for refueling or replacing a motor battery pack, although you do of course need to keep an eye on the TX and RX battery levels to keep the radio signal strong.

-Unfortunately there are very few Ready To Fly rc gliders available (if any?) and this is a shame for beginners who just want to get flying.
 It seems that the only RTF gliders around are of the powered variety.
-Presumably this is a reflection on market demand, and in my opinion it's a shame that at least some manufacturers aren't offering a decent RTF 2 or 3 channel glider for sale.
+Presumably this is a reflection on market demand, and in my opinion it's a shame that at least some manufacturers aren't offering a good selection of 2 or 3 channel RTF gliders for sale.

-For intermediate modellers, the Seagull range of scale gliders is a good one, and the quality of Seagull aircraft is very good.
+The range of scale gliders from Seagull is a good one, and the quality of Seagull aircraft is very good.
 Having had a couple of their aircraft, I can vouch for their quality.

 Above: Seagull make some good scale ARF rc gliders, this Ka8-B being one of them.